aajonusnet/aajonusnet/md/QNA/Q&A Of April 14, 2002.md

 Q: No.

-A: You know, Nikon's got these magnetic patches and pocket things.
+A: You know, Nikken's got these magnetic patches and pocket things.
 That'll help pull some of it out and regulate your system a little bit.
 Their beds work to an extent, as long as you don't overdo it.

 Q: [unintelligible]